RRR-09/WhitelistCensor-Server/README.md

 # Whitelist Censor Service

 A standalone censoring service, whitelist-style.
-Centrally-mangaged, synchronized, offline-friendly.
+Centrally-managed, synchronized, offline-friendly.
 Only intended for personal use between projects.

 # About